hmcts/ccd-docker/README.md

 2. Setup the Python(version 2.x/3.x) on windows machine.
 PIP is bundled with Python.
 3. Execute the command "pip install azure-cli" using command line.
 It takes about 20 minutes to install the azure cli.
 4. Verify the installation using the command az --version.

-### Data store Application cache
-The env var CACHE_TYPE used to define the cache mechanism. **Distributed Redis or hazelcast**.
-We can used the env vars (CACHE_TYPE, REDIS_HOST and REDIS_PORT) to define the cache settings.

-CACHE_TYPE en var can be defined as redis or hazelcast

 ## Troubleshooting